 Hartford Care Covid-19 update

-We are confident we are doing all we can to keep our homes safe and, under extremely careful provisions, we are able to welcome new residents, whilst ensuring the continued safety and wellbeing of those already in our care.
+We remain confident we are doing everything we can to keep our homes safe and, under extremely careful provisions, we can welcome new residents whilst ensuring the continued safety and wellbeing of those already in our care.
 If you or someone you know is looking for any care or support, either now or in the future, please do get in touch with us.
-We are happy to show you around our wonderful homes by way of a virtual tour and can discuss any thoughts, concerns or queries with you over the phone or video call.
+We are happy to show you around our wonderful homes by way of a virtual tour and can discuss your thoughts, concerns or queries via a phone or video call.

-All new residents will receive a series of tests for Covid-19 and on admission and they will be required to self-isolate for a short period of time whilst we await test results – this is in accordance with government guidelines.
+All new residents will receive a series of tests for Covid-19 and on admission.
+They will then be required to self-isolate for a short period of time whilst we await test results, in accordance with Government guidelines.
 For further information about this process, please contact the home.

 We would like to thank you for your continued understanding and ongoing support.
 We very much look forward to welcoming you through our doors again very soon, watching you and your loved ones enjoying lots of hugs together.